European Union roaming regulations

 Provisions regulating roaming charges are contained in several regulations: Regulation No 531/2012 on roaming on public mobile communications networks within the Union, Regulation 2015/2120 and Regulation 2017/920 amending it, as well as Regulation 2016/2286 laying down detailed rules on the application of the fair use policy and Regulation 2021/2228 setting the weighted average of maximum mobile termination rates.
 As regards rules for wholesale roaming market, these are amended by Regulation 2017/920.
 Originally due to expire after 30 June 2022, a 10-year extension was agreed upon in April 2022.
 The current roaming regulation expires after 30 June 2032.

+Research shows that the ban on roaming charges in 2017 more than doubled mobile data usage among travelers and led to a total consumer surplus of €2 billion within the first six months of implementation.
+The ban was likely overall welfare improving, as consumer gains exceeded the losses incurred by mobile network operators.

 History

 Background

 The European Commission has often raised the issue of high roaming charges within the European Union.
 In October 2005, the European Commission launched a consumer website on roaming tariffs in order to highlight the issue, which included €12 for a 4-minute call.

 In 2006, when high roaming charge rates persisted the Commission proposed to intervene in the market by setting maximum rates at which mobile network operators could charge their subscribers.
 The proposed regulation was approved by the European Parliament and by the Council of Ministers, and came into law in June 2007.
 It required capping of retail and wholesale voice roaming charges from 30 August 2007, unless a special roaming tariff applied.
 The maximum prices was set to decrease further in 2008 and 2009.
 The regulation also required that customers travelling to another member state would receive a text message of the charges that apply for roaming services.
 Originally the capping measures were introduced on a temporary basis and were due to expire on 30 June 2010.

 The law was amended in 2009 based on a review carried out under the 2007 regulation.
 The expiry date of the 2007 regulation was extended to 30 June 2012 and was extended to text messages and data roaming.
 It also provided for further annual reductions in the price capping until the expiry of the regulation and for compulsory per-second billing after 30 seconds for calls made, and per-second billing throughout for calls received.

 Having still found that market conditions did not justify lifting the capping of roaming within the EEA, the EU replaced the law in 2012.
-Under the 2012 regulation retail roaming capping charges expired in 2017 and wholesale capping charges are due to expire in 2022.
+Under the 2012 regulation retail roaming capping charges expired in 2017 and wholesale capping charges expired in 2022.